mota494/Obsidian_Vault/Tools/Docker/Docker.md

 Most images by default use a fully featured Debian install, but most images will have a slim version that is much more bare bones versions of Debian.
 This makes the image much much smaller.

-On top of slim versions there will also be some images that will have an Alpine Linux version which is a Linux distro that focuses on being light weight and minimalist.
+On top of slim versions there will also be some images that will have an Alpine Linux version which is a [[Linux Distro]] that focuses on being light weight and minimalist.

 >[!info]
 >Alpine Linux has some differences to debian like not using .deb packages opting for .apk, not coming with bash as the default terminal and having a much much smaller community than Alpine can limit some of it's functionallity